 You are responsible for providing the evidence regarding their condition and its severity by correctly stating who has treated your condition as you've received treatments for osteoarthritis.

 Is Osteoarthritis a Disability?

+So, is arthritis a disability and can you get disability for arthritis?
+More specifically, is osteoarthritis a disability?
 If you have been diagnosed with osteoarthritis, your joints are most likely to be stiff, leading to severe pain which in the long term may limit your ability to undertake even the simplest of tasks.
 Because of the severity of osteoarthritis the Social Security Administration (SSA) has determined that it is a disability, meaning you may be eligible to receive disability benefits.

-When submitting your application to the SSA your diagnosis and medical evidence should be in the SSA’s Blue Book listing.
+When submitting your SSDI application to the SSA your diagnosis and medical evidence should be in the SSA’s Blue Book listing.
 Osteoarthritis is given a mention in section 1.04 of the Blue Book which is “Disorders of the Spine.”

 You need to provide evidence showing nerve root compression which limits the spine’s movement, muscle weakness and sensory or reflex loss if the lower back is involved.